 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails” ~ H. Jackson Brown Jnr

 There is a common but erroneous belief among many Nigerians that relaxation is for the wealthy.
-A large percentage of the less privileged folks often work around the year without a break.
+A large percentage of our working population toil throughout the year without a break.
 And when some of the privileged ones take a break or vacation it is often used for shopping to display affluence and bragging rights.
 It is a little wonder then that we have a very low life expectancy at 53.

 Some argue that it would be complacent to rest on your oars when there are still mouths to be fed, fees to be paid and blocks to mould.
 However, a friend had always queried that since human beings are born into the struggle of life until six feet what harm will it cause to pause occasionally and stretch those weary feet?

-Starting from the blaring horns to the generator noise down to the church and mosque loudspeakers it is really a sweaty task to find some time to relax in the real sense of the word.
+Starting from the blaring horns to the generator noise down to the church and mosque loudspeakers it is indeed a sweaty task to find some time to relax in the real sense of the word.
 But the truth is that it doesn’t have to be so.
 It is said that if you create time then time will be available.
 Better put by acclaimed writer Anne Lammot: “We don’t find time for what matters, we make time-and the priorities we set, define our destiny”.

-Even though tranquillity is a scarce commodity in Nigeria we can create some at least for ourselves if we really desire to do so.
+Even though tranquillity is a scarce commodity in Nigeria we can at the very least create for ourselves if we really desire to do so.

 Every now and then take some time out and embark on a digital detox to reduce the huge but mostly unnecessary consumption of media materials.